Ultimate Checklist: Banish Dandruff at Home Naturally

 Reetha (Soapnut): Gentle Foaming Agent

 Soapnuts create a natural lather and are incredibly gentle.
 Boil 5-6 soapnuts in water, strain, and use as a shampoo alternative.
-Perfect for sensitive scalps that react to regular shampoos.
+It may be suitable for sensitive scalps that react to regular shampoos.

 Flaky Scalp Prevention: Daily Habits for Long-Term Results

-Prevention is always better than treatment, and these daily habits can help keep dandruff from coming back once you've got it under control.
-Consistency is absolutely key here—sporadic efforts won't give you the results you're after.
+Prevention is always better than treatment, and these daily habits can help keep dandruff at bay once you've got it under control.
+Consistency is key here—sporadic efforts may not give you the results you're after.

 Balanced Diet for Healthy Scalp

 Eat a variety of fruits, vegetables, lean proteins, and healthy fats.
-Your scalp reflects your overall health, so nourishing your body properly shows up in healthier hair and scalp condition.
+Your scalp reflects your overall health, so nourishing your body properly may show up in healthier hair and scalp condition.

 Proper Hair Care Routine